Staff profile

 Edited Volumes

-Dialogues on Chemistry between a Father and His Daughter (Taylor and Francis: forthcoming).
-A text about moral and social values of scientific experimentation written during the 1790s by James Keir and edited by his daughter Amelie Keir (forthcoming 2027).
+1. Dialogues on Chemistry between a Father and His Daughter (Taylor and Francis: forthcoming, 2027).
+Annotated reproduction and interpretive essays about an 1801 manuscript conduct book about the moral, medical and environmental foundations of experimental science during the 1790s.
+Written by the Scottish experimentalist James Keir and edited by his teenage daughter Amelie Keir.

-Scientific Instructions and Colonial Information, 1700-1850, co-edited with Linda Andersson Burnett and Maria Florutau, Special Issue, of the British Journal for the History of Science (forthcoming 2026).
+2. Scientific Instructions and Colonial Information, 1650-1850, co-edited with Linda Andersson Burnett and Maria Florutau (forthcoming 2027) Special issue of the British Journal of the History of Science addressing scientific and medical technologies of instruction and communication in the colonial contexts of Asia, Africa and Europe.

-Gender, Science and Sociability in the Diary of Jane Ewbank of York (1778‒1824), co-edited with Jane Rendall and Rachel Feldberg (Boydell and Brewer, forthcoming 2026).
+3. Gender, Science and Sociability in the Diary of Jane Ewbank of York (1770-1824), co-edited with Jane Rendall and Rachel Feldberg (Woodbridge: Boydell Press and British Society for Eighteenth Century Studies, 2026).

-A Cultural History of Chemistry in the Eighteenth Century, Co-edited with Ursula Klein (London: Bloomsbury, 2022).
-This is volume 4 out of Bloomsbury’s A Cultural History of Chemistry, Volumes 1-6.
-The entire series was named one of the Choice Outstanding Academic Titles for 2023, the only edited series to be given the award in 2023.
+4. A Cultural History of Chemistry in the Eighteenth Century, Co-edited with Ursula Klein (London: Bloomsbury, 2022, hardback; 2025, paperback).
+Volume 4 out of Bloomsbury’s A Cultural History of Chemistry, Volumes 1-6.
+The entire series was named one of the Choice Outstanding Academic Titles for 2023, the only edited series to be given the award.

-William Paley's Natural Theology: or, Evidences of the Existence and Attributes of the Deity (Oxford: Oxford University Press, 2006), Co-edited with David M. Knight.
+7. William Paley's Natural Theology: or, Evidences of the Existence and Attributes of the Deity (Oxford: Oxford University Press, 2006), Co-edited with David M. Knight.
 Reprinted numerous times.
-The Chinese translation [自然神学] with introduction and annotations will appear with Beijing's Commercial Press [商务印书馆] in 2026.
+The Chinese translation [自然神学] with my OUP introduction and annotations (20,000 words) about the book’s medical and scientific context will appear with Beijing's Commercial Press [商务印书馆] in March 2027.

 Articles and Book Chapters